 You can cancel your plan at any time by writing to our member services team.
-If you cancel your plan, you will not get any money back.
+If you cancel your plan within its first two years, you will not receive anything from your bonus account.
+After that, if you cancel your plan before you are 55 years old, we will apply an early withdrawal charge to your bonus account, as determined by our board of directors